Are you in crisis or thinking about suicide and need help now?

 The good news is that there are other people who have overcome their pain and loneliness, and who have decided that suicide is not the answer.
 You can do the same.

 I am feeling suicidal.
 What can I do?

-Reach out to a friend, call a crisis line, message a family member.
+Reach out to a friend, call a crisis or helpline, message a family member.
 Telling someone how you feel can be really hard, but staying silent can be even harder.
-If you don’t feel like talking, then ask someone to just stay with you on the phone, or to sit with you until you feel a little bit better.
+If you don’t feel like talking, then ask someone to just stay with you on the phone, or sit with you until you feel a little bit better.
+If you’re ready, try saying “I’m feeling suicidal, and I need some help”.

 Write down a list of things that make you happy.
-Everybody has activities that make them happy, whether it is drawing, walking your dog, watching a favourite TV show, or playing a sport.
+Everybody has activities, things, or people that make them happy, whether it is drawing, walking your dog, watching a favourite TV show, playing a sport, a favourite song, a niece or nephew.
 By making a list of these things, whether it is one thing or 20, you remind yourself of the things that make you feel good about living.

 Choosing to take your life means choosing to leave the people you care about behind.
-Friends, family, elders, pets – they love you.
+Friends, family, teachers, elders, pets – they love you.
 You may think taking your life will be better for everyone, but by taking your life, you are passing on your pain to the people who care about you.
 They don’t want to live without you.

 The We Matter Campaign was started for you, by people like you who have experienced feelings of hopelessness and loneliness.
 FIND A VIDEO that you can relate to, and watch it five times if you need to.
 Search the “suicide” tag on our videos page to hear messages from people who care about you.
 You are just as strong and capable as everyone who has already made a video.